ehmicky/human-signals/README.md

 _Type_: `boolean`

-Whether the signal default action cannot be prevented.
+Whether the signal's default action cannot be prevented.
 This is `true` for `SIGTERM`, `SIGKILL` and `SIGSTOP`.

 ### signal.source